Frequently Asked Questions

 15. How do I withdraw from a course?

-To withdraw from a course after the drop deadline, you must pick up a Course Withdrawal form from the Office of the Registrar and obtain the appropriate signatures.
+To withdraw from a course after the drop deadline, you could complete an E-Form on the Registrar Forms website during the withdrawal period.
 The W grading symbol will be assigned to the course and is not used in calculating grade point averages.
 Withdrawals are permitted only if there are serious and compelling reasons for withdrawal.

 16. How can I be sure that courses taken at a community college are equivalent to Cal Poly courses?

 Articulation agreements between Cal Poly and all California community colleges, California State University campuses and most University of California campuses are available on assist.org.
 Visit the How to Use Assist website to understand what courses are equivalent at a CA community college.

 17. Where would I go to find a tutor?

 Tutor listings are available with respective departments.
 You can also contact the Academic Skills Center or Writing and Learning Initiatives.